PX4/PX4-Autopilot/nuttx/configs/sim/README.txt

   1. This configuration uses the mconf-based configuration tool.
 To change this configuration using that tool, you should:

      a.
-Build and install the mconf tool.
+Build and install the kconfig mconf tool.
 See nuttx/README.txt and misc/tools/

      b.
 Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.